obsidiansystems/ledger-app-sui/README.md

 # Alamgu Example

-An example [Ledger](https://www.ledger.com/) application written in [Rust](https://www.rust-lang.org/) using [Alamgu](github.com/alamgu/).
+An example [Ledger](https://www.ledger.com/) application written in [Rust](https://www.rust-lang.org/) using [Alamgu](https://github.com/alamgu/).

 ## Alamgu

-[Alamgu](github.com/alamgu/) is a suite of libraries and build infrastructure for writing Ledger applications like this one.
+[Alamgu](https://github.com/alamgu/) is a suite of libraries and build infrastructure for writing Ledger applications like this one.
 The libraries are in Rust and leverage the official [Rust SDK](https://github.com/LedgerHQ/ledger-nanos-sdk/) as a foundation, though we often use a fork of it while items are being upstreamed.
-Alamgu [build infrastructure](github.com/alamgu/alamgu/) uses [Nix](https://nixos.org/) to download all tools.
+The Alamgu [build infrastructure](https://github.com/alamgu/alamgu/) uses [Nix](https://nixos.org/) to download all tools.
-Tools are built from source but with cached builds, so ramp up is, but modifying any and all part of the toolchain is possible.
+Tools are built from source but with cached builds, so ramp up is easy --- just one command! --- but modifying any and all part of the build environment is possible.

 ## Device Compatability